 Women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church1 Corinthians 14:34-35

-To bring back order in the church, Paul in keeping with the social norms of ancient Greece pushes the requirement for women to be silent in churches.
+To bring back order in the church, Paul in keeping with the social norms of ancient Greece, pushes the requirement for women to be silent in churches.
 This seems odd given he addresses both men and women when he talks about the gift of prophesying and this entire section was about using the gift of prophecy.
 Then why would he ask half of the people in his congregation to remain silent?
 Given the ambiguity in the placement of these verses, the popular belief seems to be that another scribe later added these verses to Paul’s letters however we see something similar in his letter to Timothy also.

 A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to assume authority over a man; she must be quiet.1 Timothy 2:11-12

 Timothy arrived in Corinth just after Paul’s letter reached the church.
-So it’s possible that the instruction found in both his letters to the Corinthians and his personal letter to Timothy would be dealing with women of Corinth rather than a universal law.
+So it’s possible that the instruction found in both his letters to the Corinthians and his personal letter to Timothy, would be dealing with women of Corinth rather than a universal law.
 Perhaps he was adhering to the norms of the society as is the case with the churches even today who are the last to bring in social changes within them.
 We can never truly know what was Paul’s thought process when he instated such a law but we don’t need to.
 We have seen God work through both men and women in the Bible.
 If God wanted to punish all women for what Eve did then we would not have women ranging from Deborah the prophetess to Priscilla the evangelist, all working for the extension of the kingdom of God.

-Even today in many parts of the world, women do not enjoy the same rights as men.
+Even today in many parts of the world, woman do not enjoy the same rights as men.
 The aim of the missionaries serving in those countries is not to break any social norms but transform their hearts for God.
-If we live in a country where our daughters, wives and mothers have equal rights as men, in their families, workplaces and community then why do we use these letters to restrict women from serving God rather than using it to correct our mistakes.
+If we live in a country where our daughters, wives and mothers have equal rights as men, in their family, workplaces and community then why do we use these letters to restrict women from serving God rather than using it to correct our mistakes.
 Let us not use the Bible as a correction tool of what we see wrong in others but a self-edification tool for all of us to draw closer to God.